List of Israel women's international footballers

 The first official international football match took place on 2 November 1997 against Romania.

-Karin Sendel is Israel's most capped player with 68 appearances for the national team.
+Karin Sendel is Israel's most capped player with 69 appearances for the national team.

 Players

-Caps and goals are current as of 6 September 2022 after the match against Serbia.
+Caps and goals are current as of 30 May 2025 after the match against Estonia.
 Players in bold have been called up to the squad in the last 12 months.